Taciturny/Recomm_Movies/README.md

 ## Model Building
 The recommendation system utilizes machine learning algorithms to predict user preferences.
-Techniques such as collaborative filtering and matrix factorization may be employed to generate accurate recommendations.
+Techniques such as collaborative filtering and matrix factorization were be employed to generate accurate recommendations.

 ## Objective
 The primary objective of this project is to develop an efficient and accurate movie recommendation system that enhances user satisfaction and engagement on movie platforms.